-The Committee reviews all proposals and makes recommendations to amend policy which may affect the substantive industrial design system in Canada and monitors industrial design practice with a view to identifying facets of industrial design policy in need of reform.
+The committee reviews all proposals and makes recommendations to amend policy which may affect the substantive industrial design system in Canada and monitors industrial design practice with a view to identifying facets of industrial design policy in need of reform.
+To keep all members informed of developments within the areas of Industrial Design, especially those related to interactions with CIPO, the committee will also be responsible for providing quarterly updates to be featured in IPIC's IP Newsbreak and within IPIC's UnscrIPted blog.